Brief overview of insolvency proceedings

 Accelerated safeguard and accelerated financial safeguard proceedings

-Both proceedings are opened at the request of a debtor1 involved in ongoing conciliation proceedings justifying that the restructuring plan negotiated during conciliation proceedings is already supported by a sufficient majority of its creditors to ensure its adoption by the creditors’ committees2 and the general assembly of bondholders, if any.
+Both proceedings are opened at the request of a debtor involved in ongoing conciliation proceedings justifying that the restructuring plan negotiated during conciliation proceedings is already supported by a sufficient majority of its creditors to ensure its adoption by the creditors’ committees and the general assembly of bondholders, if any.
 The plan is then submitted to the court for its approval within a short time period (three months in accelerated safeguard and one month in accelerated financial safeguard).

 Reorganisation proceedings are commenced upon the request of a debtor that is insolvent, a creditor or the public prosecutor.

 As in safeguard proceedings, the debtor generally stays in possession while preparing a reorganisation plan with its creditors.
 If it appears that a reorganisation plan is not possible, the court may decide to have the debtor’s business sold through an open bid process organised by the judicial administrator.

 Reorganisation proceedings provide greater involvement of the judicial administrator, who can be appointed in rare cases to administer the company.